Strategic Air Command & Aerospace Museum: History

-The Strategic Air Command and Aerospace Museum was a vision of Colonel A. A. Arnhym, who commonly spoke about the importance of such museum.
-Thomas Power, former commander-in-chief of Strategic Air Command, requested that Colonel Arnhym ask for permission to start the museum.
-Arnhym's request was accepted and the museum was founded in 1959 as the Strategic Air Command Museum.
+The Strategic Air Command and Aerospace Museum was the vision of Colonel A. A. Arnhym, who frequently spoke about the importance of such a museum.
+Thomas Power, former commander-in-chief of Strategic Air Command, requested that Colonel Arnhym should ask permission to start the museum.
+He did so, permission was granted, and the museum was founded in 1959 as the Strategic Air Command Museum.

 It was originally located on the Offutt Air Force Base near Bellevue, which was the headquarters of the Strategic Air Command from 1948 to 1992.
 It began operations with a single airplane as the Strategic Aerospace Museum.
 In 1970, ownership of the museum was transferred from the Air Force to the State of Nebraska.
+It was located at the northeast end of retired runway 3/21.

 By 1995, the United States Air Force Museum determined that the aircraft had deteriorated and was considering moving them to other locations.
 Three individuals, Robert Daugherty, Walter Scott Jr. and Lee Seemann, contributed $4 million each as part of a capital campaign for a new museum.
 Other contributions eventually raised the total to $32 million.

-On 16 May 1998, the museum moved indoors to a new facility in Ashland, that allowed the aircraft to be protected from the elements to which they had previously been exposed to.
-The museum is made up of two buildings containing a total size of 300000 sqft.
+On 16 May 1998, the museum collection was moved indoors, protected from the elements to which it had previously been exposed, at a new facility in Ashland.
+The site has two buildings containing a total area of 300000 sqft.

 In 2001, museum officially became the Strategic Air & Space Museum as part of an increased focus on space, but the name change was unpopular with veterans.
 On 25 June 2015, the museum announced another name change to the Strategic Air Command & Aerospace Museum.